evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 data_report
 ```

-You will see a summary of upvotes and downvotes.
+You will see a distribution of upvotes and downvotes.

 ![](../.gitbook/assets/cloud/llm_feedback_one-min.png)